top of page

 Meet the Curator: Holly Freeman

-Holly graduated from University of Birmingham with a BA (Hons) in Art History & Curation, and has since honed her skills in senior and marketing roles, notably in commercial galleries such as Clarendon Fine Art.
+Holly graduated from University of Birmingham with a BA (Hons) in Art History & Curation, and has since honed her skills in senior sales and marketing roles, notably in commercial galleries such as Clarendon Fine Art.

 A Discussion on the Australian Contemporary Art Scene